rust-embedded/discovery/microbit/src/explore.md

 ### Gyroscopes

 As part of our Punch-o-meter exercise, we used the Accelerometer to measure changes in acceleration in three dimensions.
-But there are also other motion sensors such as gryoscopes, which allows us to measure changes in "spin" in three dimensions.
+But there are other motion sensors such as gyroscopes, which allows us to measure changes in "spin" in three dimensions.

 This can be very useful when trying to build certain systems, such as a robot